get a quote side button

 | By

-When deciding which home filtration system to purchase, water purity is usually the primary concern.
-If a reverse osmosis system is on your list, you’re in luck because most RO systems can clean water to 90% – 99% purity levels—a difficult number to beat.
+When deciding which home filtration system to purchase, its impact on water quality is often a primary concern.
+If a reverse osmosis system is on your list, you’re in luck!
+An RO water purifier can clean water to 90% – 99% purity levels, a number that rivals pure distilled water.

-As part of our series on reverse osmosis systems, this article breaks down some of the big questions around RO water purity, like whether it’s safe to drink, how it compares to distilled water or bottled water, and whether you still need a water softener.
+As part of our series on reverse osmosis water filters, this article breaks down some of the big questions around RO purified water, like whether it’s safe to drink, how it compares to distilled or bottled water, and whether you still need a water softener.
 Let’s get into it.

 Is Reverse Osmosis Water Safe To Drink?